 rash, itching or hives on the skin

-are about to undergo a coronary artery bypass graft surgery
+you are about to undergo coronary artery bypass graft surgery

-have a disease of the heart with shortness of breath, and swelling of the feet or
+you have a disease of the heart with shortness of breath and swelling of the feet

 have a galactose intolerance

-have or have had inflammation of the lining of the stomach or bowel (e.g Crohn's Disease
+you have or have had inflammation of the lining of the stomach or intestines (e.g.

 Do not breast-feed if you are taking this medicine.

 The active ingredient in MOXICAM passes into breast milk and there is a possibility